 You keep saying “I” rather than a more general “we.”
 Who are you?

 Hi there!
 I’m Elliot and I am your delivery driver!
-I am the senior-most bookseller at the Firehouse with a decade of experience.
+I am the senior-most bookseller at the Firehouse with over a decade of experience.
 If you have ever been in the store on a weekend afternoon or evening we’ve probably met.
-I used to be a delivery driver in a former life, and my family is high risk so I’ve taken a step back from working with the public, so it made sense for me to take up the mantle of driver once more.
+I used to be a delivery driver in a former life, so it made sense for me to take up the mantle of driver once more.
 I miss seeing all of you in the store, but I am so glad I can do my part to keep us all reading and safe during these strange times.
 I strongly believe book people are the best people and I’m happy I can still be a part of this community even if it is from afar.